NodeScriptLang/guides/src/docs/guide/naming-conventions.md

     - `mySecretUsername`
     - `my_secret_password`

-- Note: this convention follows the [environment variables](https://en.wikipedia.org/wiki/Environment_variable) that are typically used for the same purpose.
+- Note: this convention follows the [environment variables](https://en.wikipedia.org/wiki/Environment_variable) traditionally used for the same purpose.
 It also helps to visually distinguish regular and variable inputs.